Longwick-cum-Ilmer neighbourhood plan

 During the examination process, we received questions from the examiner.
 See the two documents following for the examiner's questions, and our responses to them.

-We received 16 responses to the consultation, and a further three responses after the close of consultation.
+We received 16 responses to a public consultation, and a further three responses after the close of consultation.

 The full text of each of the 19 responses are available below:

 The following documents were produced by Longwick-cum-Ilmer Parish Council when they submitted their proposed neighbourhood plan for formal consultation in August 2017.

 Longwick-cum-Ilmer Parish Council listed the following documents as evidence supporting their neighbourhood plan when it was submitted to us in August 2017.